jm96441n/personal-site/content/posts/envoy-per-route-configuration.md

 filters for different routes attached to a listener, say if you wanted to include more strict RBAC (Role Based Access Control) rules on an admin route than you would on other normal user routes.
 Without per route configuration you would need to setup a separate listener for all admin routes, which doesn't sound like a great UX and means keeping two listeners up to date with many of the same filters defined.
+This is where per route configuration comes in and can make our lives much easier.

 Let's look at an example for configuring separate RBAC rules for an admin route on a listener and walk through the specific points that we need to include to make this work.